momentohq/public-dev-docs/docs/getting-started.md

 ## Configure the Momento CLI

 Momento will email your auth token to you.
-You can configure your local CLI to use this token by running the momento `configure` command:
+You can configure your local CLI to use this token by running the `momento configure` command:

 ```
 $ momento configure
 Token: < Enter token from email here >
 Default Cache [default-cache]: < Name of cache to use on CLI by default >
 Default TTL Seconds [600]: 30 // Sets the default TTL for cache entries.
-For demostration purposes we are setting this lower right now.
+For demonstration purposes we are setting this lower right now.
 [2022-03-31T15:31:25Z INFO  momento::commands::cache::cache_cli] creating cache...
 [2022-03-31T15:31:33Z INFO  momento::commands::configure::configure_cli] default cache successfully created
 ```